careerbuilder/DataScienceAPIDocumentation/CompanyNormalization.md

 The response from the Company Normalization Service is versioned with the current version being 1.0.
 The CompanyDepot data is also versioned, and we will always use the latest.

 Our general versioning strategy is available [here](/Versioning.md).

+[1] This number is now deprecated and set to empty string.
+It would be removed from later version.